LA isn't one city — it's five cities wearing a trench coat, and every single one of them will feed you better than wherever you flew in from.

 The LA LGBT Center on McCadden Place is the largest LGBTQ+ community organization in the world and offers everything from HIV testing and legal aid to senior programs and youth shelter.
 If you or someone you're traveling with needs any kind of support, this is the first call to make.
 Their Ed Gould Plaza courtyard also hosts free events, film screenings, and cultural programming open to anyone.

 PDA comfort: In WeHo and Silver Lake, same-sex PDA is completely normalized — holding hands, kissing, none of it draws a second look.
 Santa Monica and Venice Beach are similarly relaxed.
 Downtown LA's Arts District is welcoming, though exercise normal awareness near Skid Row–adjacent areas.
 Hollywood Boulevard's heavy tourist foot traffic makes it slightly less predictable, but you're fine.
 The San Fernando Valley has more conservative pockets where reading the room is smart.
-In general, this is one of the easiest cities on earth to be visibly queer in — act accordingly.
+In general, this is one of the easiest cities on earth to be visibly gay in — act accordingly.

 Pro tip: parking in WeHo on a Friday or Saturday night is a full psychological event.
 Budget for a rideshare and arrive without the existential crisis.
 The bars are close enough together that the walk from Trunks to The Abbey is half the social experience anyway.